 There is a way to identify bugs and customer friction points that can lead to deeper customer insights: Session recording analysis.

-With session recording analysis, you watch recordings of actual customers as they explore your site.
-These sessions help you spot where customers stumble.
-If there are any poor metrics you can’t explain (like drop-off), sit down to observe your session recording, and you might be able to tell why.
+Using tools like HotJar and FullStory you can record actual customers as they use your site.
+Every swipe, button click, and scroll on your site is recorded.
+With this information, you can spot where customers stumble.
+If there are any poor analytics you can’t explain (like drop-off), sit down to observe your customers using your site, and you might be able to tell why.

-And though it’s never fun to watch customers struggle, the sessions can give you a better understanding of where the UI is going wrong and how your customers would like to use your site.
+And though it’s never fun to watch customers struggle, the sessions can give you a better understanding of where the UI is confusing and how your customers would like to use your site.
 For example, you watch a few sessions where your customers tediously select each product instead of using the “select all ” functionality.
-This is your cue to think through why – are they overlooking the feature?
+This is your cue to think through why – is the select all UI difficult to tap on mobile?
 In what ways can you make it easier to select multiple products?

 Whether it’s a technical bug that wasn’t caught in QA or more considerable functionality that wasn’t quite right, session recordings can open the door to a customer’s unfiltered experience and help you refine your product to meet their needs.